informalsystems/hermes/guide/src/advanced/troubleshooting/clock-drift.md

 	 whether to accept or reject a new header from the source chain for this client.
  - `max_block_time` is the maximum amount of time that can occur before a new block is created on the chain.

-> *Note:* When it comes to Cosmos SDK chains, a good approximation for `max_block_time` is `timeout_propose` + `timeout_commit`, which together sum up to the total amount of time before the proposal and commitment steps for a new block time out.
+> **Note:** When it comes to Cosmos SDK chains, a good approximation for `max_block_time` is `timeout_propose` + `timeout_commit`, which together sum up to the total amount of time before the proposal and commitment steps for a new block time out.

-`max_block_time` and the `clock_drift` parameter values on both the source and destination chains are summed up to get the an estimate of the `total_clock_drift` that is tolerable when creating a client on this chain.
-More succinctly, this can be summarized in the following equation:
+`max_block_time` and the `clock_drift` parameter values on both the source and destination chains are summed to get the `total_clock_drift` that is tolerable when creating a client on this chain.
+This can be summarized more succinctly in the following equation:
 ```
 total_clock_drift = max_block_time + source_clock_drift + destination_clock_drift
 ```